epoberezkin/poberezkin.com/drafts/2021-02-11-ajv-version-7-big-changes-and-improvements.md

 ```
 The configuration above would allow and ignore `email` format in your schemas, but would still throw exception if any other format is used.
 This approach is more performant than passing regular expression `/.*/` or function `() => true` because they would have to be executed, and in case of `true` no validation code is generated when this format is used.
 3. Use [ajv-formats](https://github.com/ajv-validator/ajv-formats) package - it includes all formats previously shipped as part of Ajv, some of the formats have two options - more performant and more correct (`fast` and `full` - see the docs to ajv-formats).
-4. Define your own functions (or use some a 3rd party library) to validate formats that suit your application - you can pass functions to ajv for each format you use and you can even use asynchronous validation if, for example, you want to validate the existence and/or configuration of domain name as part of `email` or `hostname` validation.
+4. Define your own functions (or use some a 3rd-party library) to validate formats that suit your application - you can pass functions to ajv for each format you use and you can even use asynchronous validation if, for example, you want to validate the existence and/or configuration of a domain name as part of `email` or `hostname` validation.

 The last approach to validate formats - defining your own functions or using a library - is strongly recommended as it allows you to achieve the right balance between validation security, speed and correctness that fits your application.